3DXChatCoders/3DXChat-Plus/README.md

 Download 3DXChat Plus by clicking the green button <i>Clone or download > Download ZIP</i> at the top of this page.
 You will need a license code before 3DXChat Plus will work.
 Pay through Paypal as it is the most secure transaction for both parts.
 The cost is <b>$29 /forever</b> all-included.
 When payment is done you will recieve the license code on the same email as you are using on Paypal.

 # Manual
-Simply just download 3DXChat Plus and run it.
-After entering a room in 3DXChat you can switch a button which enables all Build-In Features.
+When entering a room in 3DXChat you can switch a button which enables all Build-In Features.
 Now you can just play around!

 # Questions
 <i>How come I don't see the button?</i><br>